pri-k/docs-mysql/index.html.md

 $ cf restart myapp
 </pre>

-For more information on use of services, see the [Services Overview](/pivotalcf/devguide/services/).
+For more information about the use of services, see the [Services Overview](/pivotalcf/devguide/services/).

 ## <a id="example-app"></a>Example Application ##